 Blooming

 Rhynchostylis orchids bloom during the winter to the spring season, typically around January to February.
 Adequate lighting is a crucial factor in promoting blooming in these orchids.
 Depending on the species of Rhynchostylis, the flowers can last for a minimum of two weeks to a longer period.
-These orchids come in a wide range of colored blooms, with many varieties and shapes and a mesmerizing scent.
+These orchids come in a wide range of coloured blooms, with many varieties and shapes and a mesmerizing scent.

-Potting, Medium and Repotting
+Potting, Medium and Repotting of Rhynchostylis Orchids